OlivierSohn/hamazed/README.md

 defined [here](src/Game/Event.hs), the default mapping being:
 - ship acceleration : 's' 'e' 'd' 'f'
 - laser shots       : 'j' 'i' 'k' 'l'

-And during the 5 first seconds of each level, the ship is immune to collisions with numbers.

 # Supported Platforms / Terminals: